gharials/dev-path/docs/vcs-git.md

 After setting the username and email address, you have a working _local repository._ You can start working in your repository: staging, committing, etc.

+???+ info
+    **The `.git` subdirectory**

+    The `.git` subdirectory is used by Git for repository management; users never need to view or modify the contents in it.
+If you delete the `.git` subdirectory, even if keeping the other contents in it intact, your directory no longer remains a Git repository: all Git repository information about the directory will be lost and Git commands will no longer work in the directory.

 ### Setting up Git remotes

 The changes you make in your repository, that is your commits, remain local until you push them to a _remote_, a shared central repository.
 For that your have to create a remote repository in GitHub or in any other such provider (e.g. [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/), etc).
 After creating the repository in GitHub, copy its link and associate it as a remote in your local repository with the following command: